Remember the time you went skiing and crashed at your grandparents' house in the Alps and raided the fridge and borrowed their car?

 First impressions seem to confirm the theme-park fact because everything, yes everything, looks like this and that includes the new Waitrose™.

-'Modern' Bath was built quickly, you see, starting roughly in the 1720s using the same stone mined from the same source just two miles south at Combe Down before they went and built a village on it.
+'Modern' Bath was built quickly, you see, starting roughly in the 1720s using the same stone mined from the same source just two miles south at Combe Down before they went and put a village on it.

 That was good news for the architect and quarry owner who created quite a monopoly for themselves meaning that everything, yes everything, looks like this.